-- 4.2.1 The City shall maintain the existing transportation network and ensure the continued sustainability and optimization of existing transportation infrastructure before new infrastructure developments are considered.
-(OPA 167) - 4.2.2 The City shall plan for a transportation network that reduces greenhouse gas emissions by encouraging the most environmentally appropriate mode for tripmaking and supporting the use of zero- and low-emission vehicles.
-(OPA 167) - 4.2.3 Transportation infrastructure shall be designed and implemented to support the growth objectives and urban structure as described in Section E.2.0 Urban Structure. - 4.2.4 All land use planning and design decisions shall be coordinated with, and consider, the integrated transportation network goals and policies of Section C.4.0 Integrated Transportation Network. - 4.2.4.1 The timing of new developments shall be coordinated with the availability of adequate, matched transportation network capacity.
+- 4.2.1 The City shall maintain the existing transportation network and ensure the continued sustainability of existing transportation infrastructure before new infrastructure developments are considered. - 4.2.2 Transportation infrastructure shall be designed and implemented to support the growth objectives and urban structure as described in Section E.2.0 - Urban Structure. - 4.2.3 All land use planning and design decisions shall be coordinated with, and consider, the integrated transportation network goals and policies of Section C.4.0 - Integrated Transportation Network. - 4.2.3.1 The timing of new developments shall be coordinated with the availability of adequate, matched transportation network capacity. - 4.2.4 Transportation demand management measures shall be evaluated in all transportation related studies, master plans, environmental assessments, neighbourhood traffic management plans and new development plans including the degree to which it can help achieve transportation goals in accordance with Section C.4.1 - Policy Goals. - 4.2.4.1 Transportation demand management measures may include: - a) provision of active transportation features including secure bicycle storage facilities and pedestrian and cycling access to the road network facilities; - b) supporting transit through reduced parking standards for some land uses where appropriate and making provisions for car-sharing spaces through the site plan process where feasible and appropriate; and,

-- 4.2.5 Transportation demand management measures shall be evaluated in all transportation related studies, master plans, environmental assessments, neighbourhood traffic management plans and new development plans including the degree to which it can help achieve transportation goals in accordance with Section C.4.1 Policy Goals. - 4.2.5.1 Transportation demand management measures may include: - a) provision of active transportation features including secure bicycle storage facilities and pedestrian and cycling access to the road network; (OPA 167) - b) supporting transit through an array of incentives and disincentives to automobile dependence and single-occupancy vehicles such as reduced parking standards for some land uses where appropriate and making provisions to support shared mobility such as car-sharing spaces through the site plan process where feasible and appropriate; and, (OPA 167) - c) other measures detailed in the Transportation Master Plan and described in Section F.3.1.8 Transportation Master Plan. - 4.2.6 Public transit shall be an integral component of planning for new development and redevelopment of residential uses and all new commercial, employment, institutional and mixed use centres within the urban areas of the City.
-Accordingly, new secondary plans shall include provisions for safe, convenient, accessible and direct access to the public transit network via active transportation. - 4.2.7 The City, in consultation with the Province and adjacent municipalities, shall work to implement inter-city transit projects prior to, and in conjunction with, provincial transportation projects in order to encourage a balanced transportation network. - 4.2.8 The Metrolinx Regional Transportation Plan (RTP) and Provincial; Greater Golden Horseshoe (GGH) Transportation Plan identify strategic regional transportation plans and projects with the City.
-As such, the City shall work with Metrolinx and the Province of Ontario to implement the recommendations of the RTP and GGH Transportation Plan through the policies of this Plan and the Transportation Master Plan.
-(OPA 167)
+- c) other measures detailed in the Transportation Master Plan and described in Section F.3.1.8 Transportation Master Plan. - 4.2.5 Public transit shall be an integral component of planning for new development and redevelopment of residential uses and all new commercial, employment, institutional and mixed use centres within the urban areas of the City.
+Accordingly, new secondary plans shall include provisions for safe, convenient, accessible and direct access to the public transit network via active transportation. - 4.2.6 The City, in consultation with the Province and adjacent municipalities, shall work to implement inter-city transit projects prior to, and in conjunction with, provincial transportation projects in order to encourage a balanced transportation network. - 4.2.7 City has been identified as part of the Greater Toronto and Hamilton Area (GTHA) in The Big Move Regional Transportation Plan (RTP) developed by Metrolinx.
+As such, the City shall work with Metrolinx to implement the recommendations of the RTP through the policies of this Plan and the Transportation Master Plan.